Donald Trump Tweets That He Will ‘Send In The Feds’ To Deal With Chicago ‘Carnage’ [Video]

 — Al Letson (@Al_Letson) January 25, 2017

-At least on social media user likened the threatening Chicago tweet meted out by Donald Trump to Republican worries that former President Barack Obama would “declare martial law.”
+At least on social media, users likened the threatening Chicago tweet meted out by Donald Trump to Republican worries that former President Barack Obama would “declare martial law.”

 @realDonaldTrump Honestly, you make it sound like you're about to march into Czechoslovakia.